tadjik1/frontend-task/README.md

 # SO1 Frontend Task

-In this task, your goal is to build a simple interface that displays marketing campaigns.
-The application contains 2 pages: Home and Campaign.
+In this task, you will be building a simple interface for a marketing/campaign manager at a major grocery retailer.
+It is the campaign managers job to choose and execute different marketing campaigns which affect the price of the corresponding products.
+The application that the campaign manager uses contains 2 pages: Home and Campaign.

 ## Home page
 Home page displays a table that contains all campaigns in this form: